St\"ackel and Eisenhart lifts, Haantjes geometry and Gravitation: Introduction

 As a second objective of this article, we shall clarify the relation among Eisenhart and St\"ackel lifts and Haantjes geometry.

-The study of Haantjes tensors has experienced a resurgence of interest in the last years \cite{AT2025prepr,BKM2025,CMP2025prepr,MGall13,MGall15, MMcSV2024,Tsiganov2019}.
+The study of Haantjes tensors has experienced a resurgence of interest in recent years, initiated by the pioneering work of Ferapontov and Marshall \cite{FM2007MA} on the Haantjes approach to integrable hydrodynamic systems.
+Recent developments include the different manifold structures proposed in \cite{AT2025prepr,BKM2025,CMP2025prepr,MGall13,MGall15, MMcSV2024}.
 In particular, Haantjes tensors have been recently related to symplectic geometry in the theory of $\omega \mathscr{H}$ manifolds \cite{TT2021JGP,TT2022AMPA,RTT2022CNS,KRTT2024PRA,RTT2024AMPA}.
 This geometric framework offers a natural language for the formulation of the theory of Hamiltonian integrable systems, and the determination of their total and partial separation variables.

-As one of our main results, in Theorem \ref{maintheorem} we prove that the St\"ackel (and, in particular, the Eisenhart) lift of a given Hamiltonian integrable system carries the structure of a nontrivial symplectic-Haantjes manifold.
+As one of our main results, in Theorem \ref{maintheorem} we prove that the St\"ackel (and, in particular, the Eisenhart) lift of a given Hamiltonian integrable system endows $T^{*}\tilde{Q}$ with the structure of a nontrivial symplectic-Haantjes manifold.
 Coherently with the geometric idea of the St\"ackel lift, the symplectic-Haantjes structure can be reconstructed from the one associated with the original system.
-Interestingly enough, in the case of a St\"ackel lift explicitly dependent on the momenta, the Haantjes tensors associated with the lifted Hamiltonian model cannot be interpreted as lift of Killing tensors.
-In fact, they give rise to a separation of variables defined in the full phase space, not in the configuration space.
+Interestingly enough, in the case of a St\"ackel lift explicitly dependent on the momenta, the Haantjes tensors associated with the lifted Hamiltonian model are not projectable along the fibers of $T^{*}\tilde{Q}$.

-Stäckel lifts find applications in classical mechanics because they inherently produce Hamiltonian systems that are both \textit{integrable} and \textit{separable}.
+The lifts we shall discuss find obvious applications in classical mechanics because they inherently produce Hamiltonian systems that are, by construction, both \textit{integrable} (in a dense open subset of the extended phase space) and \textit{separable}.
+The abundance of these systems obviously reflects the arbitrariness inherent in the procedure of lifting a given model to a higher-dimensional system.

+The present approach can be naturally related to the Jacobi-Sklyanin separation equations \cite{Skl}.
+In fact, as we will show, these equations can be readily obtained \textit{a posteriori}, once again as a direct consequence of the generalized Stäckel geometry.

-However, this observation does not exhaust its relevance.
+However, this observation does not exhaust their relevance.
 In fact, we will show that, in the case of a momentum-dependent lifting matrix, we can produce nontrivial Hamiltonians having a straightforward interpretation in gravitational contexts.
 More precisely, we obtain Hamiltonian systems representing Platonic waves \cite{BM2013PRD}, and in particular, \textit{gravitational pp-waves}.